In the beginning created God the heavens and the earth;

 The requirement for light to become visible from the reference of the earth's surface is for the atmosphere above the earth to go from opaque to at least a partially translucent condition and rotation of the planet is required for the periodic day and night cycle.
 If the atmosphere was only partially translucent so that little light would be admitted to the surface, the diffusion of the light would not allow the moon and stars to be visible, and the sun, if visible at all, only as a slightly brighter area in the sky.

-For a detailed description of the reason for the substitution of "time" for day, "the mixing" for evening and "the breaking forth" for morning read "Days of Genesis" Use the browser "back" function to return to this page.
+For a detailed description of the reason for the substitution of "time" for day, evenings for evening, and mornings for morning, read "Days of Genesis" Use the browser "back" function to return to this page.

 And said God,

 Let be an expanse in the midst of the waters,

 and let it (be) dividing between waters (and) the waters.